Akanksha461/Robot_test_framework_python/README.md

 ```
   Note:- Make sure you are in Testcase folder.

-   Tags:- Robot framwork gives the feature of tags for more details reffer [Robot Uesr Guide](http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#id540).
+   **Tags**:- Robot framwork gives the feature of tags for more details reffer [Robot Uesr Guide](http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#id540).
 Use tags while execution to run the categorized testcases, below is sample for the same.
 ```
 robot -i Regression my_first_robot_script.robot